This article will discuss Meltdown and Spectre. These are two big security flaws.

-With present-age processors, this isolation between the kernel and user processes is determined by a supervisor bit in the processor that says if a memory page in the kernel is accessible or not.
+With present-age processors, this isolation between the kernel and user processes is determined by a supervisor bit in the processor.
+This supervisor bit says if a memory page in the kernel is accessible or not.

 The supervisor bit is only supposed to be set when inputting kernel code, or code to the most sensitive part of the computer.
 When it swaps back to user processes, it’s supposed to be cleared.

-Because of this feature, the OS can map the kernel into the address space of every process, and make transitions from user processes to the kernel very smoothly, and in theory without any funny business occurring.
+Because of this feature, the OS can map the kernel into the address space of every process.
+It can make transitions from user processes to the kernel very smoothly.
+And in theory, without any funny business occurring.

-Thankfully, patches have been released for the Meltdown vulnerability, though software fixes will cause a decrease in system performance.
-KAISER is the the primary one for linux, and windows is releasing its own set of patches, though there are conflicts with certain third party antiviruses.
+Thankfully, patches have been released for the Meltdown vulnerability.
+However, software fixes will cause a decrease in system performance.

-confidential information via a side channel to the adversary.”
+These operations leak the victim’s confidential information via a side-channel to the adversary.

 Before it does this, it saves a checkpoint of where it was before it went to execute its guess.